 |---|---|---|---|---|---|

-| Nevada | Civil enforcement action | Jan 2026 | Nevada Gaming Control Board | Seeks injunction preventing Polymarket from serving Nevada residents | Operating without a state gaming license |
+| Nevada | Preliminary injunction | Jan-Feb 2026, litigation ongoing | Nevada Gaming Control Board | Bars Polymarket from offering event contracts to Nevada residents while the underlying case proceeds | Operating without a state gaming license |

-| Tennessee | Shutdown order | Jan 2026 | Tennessee sports betting regulator | Ordered Polymarket to cease operations in the state | Classified as unlicensed sports betting |
+| Tennessee | Shutdown order (enforcement paused) | Jan 2026 | Tennessee sports betting regulator | Ordered Polymarket to cease operations in the state, a federal judge has temporarily blocked enforcement while the fight continues | Classified as unlicensed sports betting |

-| Massachusetts | Judicial precedent (injunction ruling) | Jan 2026 | Massachusetts Superior Court | Event contracts deemed illegal sports wagering under state law | Court ruling in Kalshi case used as precedent |
+| Massachusetts | Judicial precedent (injunction ruling) | Jan 2026 | Massachusetts Superior Court | Event contracts deemed illegal sports wagering under state law; Polymarket has since filed its own federal suit against the state | Court ruling in Kalshi case used as precedent |

 What This Means for U.S. Users

-Polymarket’s U.S. legality depends entirely on location.
+Polymarket's U.S. legality depends entirely on location.
 Federal approval exists, but state enforcement is creating a patchwork environment where access can be permitted in one state and prohibited in another.
+By mid-2026, well over a dozen states have issued cease-and-desist orders, injunctions, or filed lawsuits against prediction market platforms including Polymarket, and that number is still climbing.

 Why Countries Keep Banning Polymarket